 To date, our wine range has grown and we are currently producing 12 different labels of wine as well as the local grape distillate called Tsikoudia.

 We exhibit our wines all over the world and are proud of our numerous awards for the quality of our wines.
-All of our wines are available for tasting and will be served at our restaurant.
-We invite you to spend an afternoon with us enjoying our award winning wines.
+All of our wines are available for tasting and can be enjoyed on our tasting terrace here at our winery on the outskirts of Chania.
+We invite you to spend an afternoon with us and our award winning wines.